ian-bda/NITR_HMMER_SMART_Database/README.md

 # Find NITR domains

-Convert tsv file to fa file that can be blasted using Parse_HMMER_out_universal.ipynb
+Convert tsv file to fa file that can be blasted using Parse_HMMER_out_universal.py